-Lisa Graves is the Executive Director of the Center for Media and Democracy (CMD) and oversees the left-wing anti-science website SourceWatch.
-A political activist and lawyer by profession, Graves is a major proponent of the conspiracy theory that corporate money has corrupted the scientific community.
+Lisa Graves is the Executive Director of the Center for Media and Democracy (CMD) and oversees the anti-science website SourceWatch, among other things.
+A political activist and lawyer by profession, Graves is a major proponent of the conspiracy theory that any corporate money corrupts the scientific community.

 Graves “Dark Money” Fairytale

 Under Graves leadership, CMD has perpetuated the politically-biased narrative that big business is “spending millions of dollars to benefit narrow corporate interests … and they are trying to do this from the shadows.”In the context of science, Graves says corporations buy off prominent researchers in order to fight government regulation and preserve their profits.

 Companies like Monsanto and Coca Cola, according to framing, pay industry-friendly researchers by secretly funneling “dark money” through “front groups” that are established to give corrupt scientists a veneer of independence.